tendermint/go-amino/README.md

 wire.RegisterConcrete(&MyStruct3{}, "anythingcangoinhereifitsunique", nil)
 ```

-Notice that an interface is represented by a nil pointer.
+Notice that an interface is represented by a nil pointer of that interface.

 Structures that must be deserialized as pointer values must be registered with
 a pointer value as well.
 It's OK to (de)serialize such structures in